-- For a scheduled admission: five business days before admission. - For a non-scheduled admission within two business days or as soon as is reasonably possible.
+- For a scheduled admission: five business days before admission. - For a non-scheduled admission within one business day or as soon as is reasonably possible.

 If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.